VirtoCommerce/vc-module-import/docs/03-building-custom-importer.md

 ## Registering Data Importer

-Now that we have everything at hand to wire up our new _CsvProductImageImporter_ and run it, we add the following content to the _module.cs_ file:
+Now that we have everything at hand to wire up our new _CsvProductImageImporter_ and run it, we add the following content to the _Module.cs_ file:

-`module.cs`
+`Module.cs`
 ```cs
 1 public void Initialize(IServiceCollection serviceCollection)
 2 {